fabianmerino/gateway/readme.md

 - `opcua`: Configuration for the OPC UA servers.
 - `modbus`: Configuration for the Modbus TCP servers.

-Each section contains the following properties:
+The `mqtt` section contains the following properties:

 - `broker`: The MQTT broker URL.
 - `clientId`: The MQTT client ID.